drj11/flosscoffee/notes00.md

     Math.max Math.min(1, x), 0 # right
     Math.max(Math.min 1, x), 0 # right, but obscure; not recommended style.
     Math.max 0, Math.min 1, x

+(In fact, we quite often have to be careful with our brackets)